-- The non-rectangular displays: filter="xxx.png".
-Some displays can have another appearance (for instance: circular); the Front Panel can simulate using a filter (see Widget).
+The Front Panel can simulate using a filter (see Widget).
 This filter defines the pixels inside and outside the whole display area.
 The filter image must have the same size as the rectangular display area.
-A display pixel at a given position will not be rendered if the pixel at the same position in the mask is fully transparent. - The standard pixel formats. - The driver-specific pixel formats: extensionClass="xxx".
-This class must be added in the Front Panel project and implement the interface ej.fp.widget.Display.DisplayExtension.
+A display pixel at a given position will not be rendered if the pixel at the same position in the mask is fully transparent.